WeblateOrg/weblate/docs/admin/upgrade.rst

 Docker image upgrades
 ---------------------

-The official Docker image (see :ref:`quick-docker`) has all upgrade steps integrated.
+The official Docker image (see :doc:`install/docker`) has all upgrade steps integrated.
 There are no manual step besides pulling latest version.

 .. _generic-upgrade-instructions: